armin-fx/BandedScad/doc/color.md

 _Color lists for argument_ `colors`_:_
 You can set a defined _color name list_, then the function will only use the color names from this list.
-Actually exists the color name lists:
+Actually supported color systems, defined in color data lists:
 - `color_svg`
   - SVG color list
   - short name is `svg`